DavidRNMR/DavidRNMR/README.md

 ## I'm a Java Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about Spring(Java) and other tecnologies.
+- 🥅 2022 Goals: Learn more about Spring(Java) and other tecnologies like Docker and Kubernetes.

 ### Languages